Legal Salary in Dallas, TX

 Stop applying to jobs.
 Get recruiters to chase you instead.

-The average total compensation of a Legal in Greater Dallas Area, US is $156,000.
+The average total compensation of a Legal in Dallas, TX is $156,000.

-While there is no minimum salary for a Legal in Greater Dallas Area, US, the average total compensation is $156,000.
+While there is no minimum salary for a Legal in Dallas, TX, the average total compensation is $156,000.

 I have a different question